How to Include References on Your Resume

 Always ask your references in advance if you can provide their names and contact information to potential employers.
 This gives them time to collect their thoughts and recall specific instances and details that they can share to prove that you are the best candidate for the job.
 Of course, you’ll want to select references who enjoyed working with you and who you know will cast you in a positive light.

-As far as who specifically to ask to be your professional references, consider your current or former managers, co-workers, and/or employees as well as business partners, colleagues, and friends (only if the friend works at the company you are applying to).
+When looking for potential references, consider your current or former managers, co-workers, and/or employees, as well as business partners, colleagues, and friends (only if the friend works at the company you are applying to).

 If you are new to the professional world or are applying to entry-level positions, you will likely only need to submit three references.
 If you don’t have any previous employers to ask for references (if you are student or recent graduate, for example), you can also ask academic advisors, professional mentors, or other members of your community to provide character references for you.
 Avoid asking family members to be your professional references.

-If you are applying to a higher-level position and you have extensive experience, you may want to include more than three references - ideally a selection of people who you’ve worked with at different times throughout your career.
+If you are applying to a higher-level position and you have extensive experience, you may want to include more than three references – ideally, a selection of people with whom you’ve worked with at different times throughout your career.

 Create a Separate Reference Page For Your Resume